Note: A revised version of an essay I posted on July 4, 2016 after my wife and I traveled to Italy.

 In truth, my desire to come into proximity with Italy’s recent trauma felt morbid, a discomfort that arises when tragedy has occurred in living memory, while guilt and pain are still palpable.
 Curiosity about the disasters that befell fifth century Italy carries little such awkward weight.
 To that extent, history and psychology part ways; the farther back personal trauma, the more troubled we can feel on uncovering it.

 Yet as the depth of my response to all things Italian since our return proves, immersion in a place gives palpability and dimension to what was once for me pure mental reconstruction.
 Italy was, of course, no illusion.
 Layers of history over the course of millennia, not mere centuries, have proven a solid foundation.
 Italy’s fundamental stability causes us to admire the country even beyond its people’s congeniality and despite its notorious corruption.
 After a back-and-forth history of fiercely hostile city states and foreign invasions, today’s Italy thrives and even looks forward.
-It’s a recognition that comes to you only when you’ve been there.
+It’s a recognition that came to me only because I was there.